At this point, you’re probably thinking I have a thing for spaghetti squash.

 Once fully baked and slightly cooled, use a fork to scoop out spaghetti squash into fine strings.
 Set aside.

-Lightly grease a 9x13-inch (or similar size) baking dish and lay down 1/3 of the squash.
+Lightly grease a 9x13-inch (or similar size // as original recipe is written // adjust size/number if altering batch size) baking dish and lay down 1/3 of the squash.
 Top with several spoonfuls of tofu ricotta, then pour on a layer of marinara sauce.
 Repeat until all ricotta filling and marinara is used up - about 3 layers.
 Make sure the top layer is sauce.

 Loosely cover the dish with foil and bake for 20 minutes at 375 degrees F (190 C).
 Then remove foil and bake for an additional 10-15 minutes, or until the sauce is bubbly and the top is golden brown.
 Cover with foil if the squash is browning too quickly.